TABLE A Comparative Summary Statistics for All Administrative and Support Service Establishments: Philippines, 2017 and 2016

 where dp denotes the industry domains in each region.

 National level estimates of the characteristics by industry domain were obtained by aggregating separately the estimates for the particular industry domain from all the regions.

 To account for non-response in the non-certainty strata, the adjustment factor (n/n’) was multiplied with the sampling weight (W) of each of the sampling unit.
 The sampling weight, defined as N/n, was recomputed as

 Thus, the adjusted weight (W’spj) for the non-certainty employment stratum for the industry domain with TE 20-99 was

 Nsp = total number of establishments in the non-certainty employment stratum with TE 20-99 for the industry domain within each geographic domain (region)

-Response rate for all sample establishments under Administrative and Support Service Activities sector was 93.3 percent (2,144 out of 2,299 establishments).
+Response rate for all Administrative and Support Service Activities establishments was 85.8 percent (2,048 out of 2,386 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.